-This section applies primarily to quantitative studies that utilize materials such as tests or apparatus.
+Many studies utilize materials such as tests, images, or apparatus.
 It is thus important to describe these materials.
-Please note that many of these scales are copyrighted and are not in public domain.
-Please contact the publishers or authors of each instrument you used for permission.
-Frequently formal psychological tests are used such as the Beck Depression Inventory-II, or the Myers Briggs Types Indicator.
+Frequently formal psychological tests are used such as the Beck Depression Inventory-II, Myers Briggs Types Indicator, or the MMPI-2.
 These should be listed along with their number of items, response format (True-False, Likert, self report, ratings by clinician), reading level, and psychometric properties.
 When describing reliability and validity, it is often not possible to include all the relevant research.
 Instead, include a brief summary based on general findings as well as those specific to the study.
-For example, if a study were using the instrument to make predictions, then it would be crucial to include test-retest reliability and predictive validity.
-If the instrument will be used for concurrent measures (i.e., current diagnosis), then research on internal consistency and concurrent validity would be the preferred psychometric properties to include.
-If using arts- based images, then a description of these and where they were found would be important.
+For example, if a study is using the instrument to make predictions, then it would be crucial to include test-retest reliability and predictive validity.
+If the instrument will be used for concurrent measures (i.e. current diagnosis), then research on internal consistency and concurrent validity would be the preferred psychometric properties to include.
+If using arts based images, then a description of these and where they were found would be important.